PURCHASE ORDER TERMS AND CONDITIONS

 6. Infringement Indemnity

 a.
-As to the goods provided hereunder, Seller shall be liable for and shall indemnify and save Buyer and each subsequent purchaser or user thereof harmless from any infringement claim, suit or action, including proceedings under 28 U.S.C.
-Section 1498, alleging that the manufacture, use or sale of such goods infringes any patent, trademark, copyright, semiconductor chip, product mask work right or other proprietary right; except, however, that when such alleged infringement arises as a necessary consequence of Seller’s compliance with specifications or designs furnished by Buyer which describe that aspect of the goods on which such alleged infringement is based, then Buyer shall be liable and shall save Seller harmless therefrom, but this exception shall not apply if the subject matter giving rise to the claim for infringement either, (i) was derived from, or selected by Seller, or (ii) relates to materials or compositions, or processes relating to materials or compositions.
+As to the goods provided hereunder, Seller shall be liable for and shall indemnify and save Buyer and each subsequent purchaser or user thereof harmless from any infringement claim, suit, or action, including proceedings under 28 U.S.C.
+Section 1498, alleging that the manufacture, use or sale of such goods infringes any patent, trademark, copyright, a semiconductor chip, product mask work right or other proprietary rights; except, however, that when such alleged infringement arises as a necessary consequence of Seller’s compliance with specifications or designs furnished by Buyer which describe that aspect of the goods on which such alleged infringement is based, then Buyer shall be liable and shall save Seller harmless therefrom, but this exception shall not apply if the subject matter giving rise to the claim for infringement either, (i) was derived from, or selected by Seller, or (ii) relates to materials or compositions, or processes relating to materials or compositions.

 b.
 The party against whom an infringement claim is made, or such suit or action is commenced, shall promptly notify the other party in writing.
-The party required to indemnify under the provisions of paragraph a hereof shall promptly assume and diligently conduce the entire defense of such alleged infringement at is own expense, provided that such party receives prompt written notice of such claim, suit or action, I such is commenced against the other party.
+The party required to indemnify under the provisions of paragraph a hereof shall promptly assume and diligently conduce the entire defense of such alleged infringement at its own expense, provided that such party receives prompt written notice of such claim, suit, or action, I such is commenced against the other party.
 Insofar as its interests are affected, the other party shall have the right at its own expense and without releasing any obligation, liability, or undertaking of the party required to indemnify, to: (i) cooperate in the defense of such claim, and (ii) with permission of the court, intervene in any such suit or action.

 7. Software License